By Lynn Gamwell

 Energy reduction helps not only the environment but also our bottom line.
-Let’s consider some ways we can benefit from reducing our carbon footprint while keeping our planet peaceful and healthy.
+Let’s consider some ways we can benefit from reducing our carbon footprint while keeping our planet healthy.

 - Reduce transportation costs and energy usage by taking public transportation, carpooling, walking, biking, or telecommuting.
 You may enjoy your daily commute more if you are socializing, reading, getting some exercise, or saving some time working from home.

 - Buy well made products as investments and you will need to replace them less often.
 They may even appreciate in value as they become antiques.
 Think of furniture and the objects in your home as a reflection of yourself.
 You may find that less clutter and more clarity are the benefits of choosing to own less.

 - Look for Energy Star labels on electronics, appliances, and heating and cooling devices for your home or business.
 While initially they may be slightly more expensive, their cost efficiency over time will cut your energy bills while being kinder to the atmosphere.

 - Replace light bulbs with Energy Star rated bulbs for 75% less heat and energy usage as well as a much longer life.
 Again, the cost of buying energy efficient light bulbs will be higher initially, but the pay off to the environment and the reduced need to replace the bulbs will be worth it.